 Kevin Lister, Aimee Price and Gerald Lopez (left to right) are the founding members of MAEBL.
 They painstakingly coordinate MAEBL from campaigning to programming to sponsorships.

-On April 19, 2017, over 60 registered for the first MAEBL to discuss best practices, computational efforts and the state-of-the art techniques for fine feature patterning in electron beam lithography.
+MAEBL became a reality on April 19, 2017, at the University of Pennsylvania Singh Center for Nanotechnology with over 60 attendees who convened to discuss best practices and state-of-the-art techniques for fine feature patterning in EBL.
 The 2nd MAEBL was held again at the University of Pennsylvania Singh Center for Nanotechnology on April 23, 2018.
-Both meetings combined, talks by The Ohio State University, the University of Pennsylvania, The Pennsylvania State University, the University of Delaware, Massachusetts Institute of Technology (MIT), Argonne National Laboratory, Brookhaven National Laboratory, IBM Research and MIT Lincoln Laboratory have been witnessed by the attendees representing Carnegie Mellon University, City University of New York, Columbia University, Cornell University, George Washington University, Georgia Institute of Technology, National Research Council of Canada, North Carolina A&T State University, Northwestern University, Princeton University, University of California San Diego, University of California Santa Barbara, The National Research Council Canada and the University of Washington.
+Both meetings combined, talks by The Ohio State University, the University of Pennsylvania, The Pennsylvania State University, the University of Delaware, Massachusetts Institute of Technology (MIT), Argonne National Laboratory, Brookhaven National Laboratory, IBM Research and MIT Lincoln Laboratory have been witnessed by the attendees representing Carnegie Mellon University, City University of New York, Columbia University, Cornell University, George Washington University, Georgia Institute of Technology, National Research Council of Canada, North Carolina A&T State University, Northwestern University, Princeton University, University of California San Diego, University of California Santa Barbara, The National Research Council Canada, Sandia National Laboratory, and the University of Washington.